Bayt-al-Hikmah/ExpressJs/Workshop3/Workshop3.md

 ### Environment Variables
 Environment variables are used to store sensitive configuration data outside your source code, keeping your application both secure and flexible.

 In this project, the session’s secret key is stored in an environment variable named SESSION_SECRET.
+It should be at least 32 characters long to ensure security.

+We also use another environment variable, NODE_ENV, to specify the current environment whether the server is running in development or production mode.
 We create a file called .env and define our variables inside it:
 **``.env``**
 ```